 Windows are a common, forced entry for criminals.
 There are instances for businesses where large objects are thrown through front or back doors and windows in order to force entry and rob the home or business.
 Burglar proofing windows is a simple and effective way to stop criminals in their tracks and protect your assets!

-How to Burglar Proof Your Windows
+6 Tips on How to Burglar Proof Your Windows

 Tip #1: Install Reinforced Glass